How Could I Possibly Have Depression?

 Clinical depression goes beyond the realm of regular sadness.
 People with clinical depression often feel emotionally numb and empty.
 Every speed bump they encounter in life can feel like a monumental crisis that they won't be able to handle.
 This is distinct from temporary feelings of sadness or acute depression, which typically lasts only a short while.

 Having emotional reactions to life events is perfectly normal, and although it may seem that the feelings last forever, they normally don't.
-However, if you find that you still feel so sad or anxious about the same thing for several months afterward that you no longer function normally and lose interest in things you once loved, it may be time to consult a professional.
+However, if you find that you still feel sad or anxious about the same thing for several months or you no longer function normally and lose interest in things you once loved, it may be time to consult a professional.

 With so many factors to consider, it’s difficult to say exactly why each case of depression evolves.
 However, experts agree that chronic, clinical depression often stems from a combination of multiple things, especially when these stressors persist for a long time.